trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <h1 align="center"><b><i>Install WireGuard</b></i> </h1>

 > **Warning**
-**Before installing WireGuard**, if you do not have a <a href="https://www.google.com/search?client=firefox-b-d&q=static+IP">static IP</a> it will change dynamically from your internet service provider or from a router reboot.
-You will need to setup a dynamic DNS service with a hostname to keep automatically up-to-date with a  dynamic IP[**<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-a-DNS-domain-hostname"><b>click here</b></a>**].
-Or else skip.<br>You also need to set up <a href="https://www.google.com/search?q=What+is+port+forwarding+used+for%3F&client=firefox-b-d&sxsrf=APq-WBuwPqGlPJ6N9_l6qpQ3e5sYoUxZAQ%3A1650219365125&ei=ZVlcYo6sB6SGwbkP8tGOwA8&ved=0ahUKEwjO8ryY2pv3AhUkQzABHfKoA_gQ4dUDCA0&uact=5&oq=What+is+port+forwarding+used+for%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQ0oECEEYAEoECEYYAFDMAVjMAWCBBWgBcAF4AIABbIgBbJIBAzAuMZgBAKABAqABAcgBCsABAQ&sclient=gws-wiz">port forwarding</a> on your router so you can access WireGuard network anywhere like a coffee shop hotspot and even from mobile data tethering.
+**Before installing WireGuard**, if you do not have a external/public <a href="https://www.google.com/search?client=firefox-b-d&q=static+IP">static IP</a> it will change dynamically from your internet service provider or from a router reboot.
+You will need to setup a dynamic DNS service with a hostname to keep automatically up-to-date with a dynamic IP<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-a-DNS-domain-hostname"><b>🔗click here🔗</b></a>.
+Or else skip this.<br><br>You also need to set up <a href="https://www.google.com/search?q=What+is+port+forwarding+used+for%3F&client=firefox-b-d&sxsrf=APq-WBuwPqGlPJ6N9_l6qpQ3e5sYoUxZAQ%3A1650219365125&ei=ZVlcYo6sB6SGwbkP8tGOwA8&ved=0ahUKEwjO8ryY2pv3AhUkQzABHfKoA_gQ4dUDCA0&uact=5&oq=What+is+port+forwarding+used+for%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjoHCAAQRxCwAzoHCAAQsAMQQ0oECEEYAEoECEYYAFDMAVjMAWCBBWgBcAF4AIABbIgBbJIBAzAuMZgBAKABAqABAcgBCsABAQ&sclient=gws-wiz">port forwarding</a> on your router so you can access WireGuard network anywhere like a coffee shop hotspot and even from mobile data tethering.

 TYPE | VALUE
 ------------ | -------------